 Upper Range Pond: Water quality monitoring data for Upper Range Pond have been collected since 1979.
 During this period, basic chemical information was collected in addition to Secchi Disk Transparencies (SDT).
 In summary, the water quality of Upper Range Pond is considered to be above average based on measures of SDT, total phosphorus (TP), and Chlorophyll-a (Chla).
-The potential for nuisance algal blooms on Upper Range Pond is moderate.
+The potential for nuisance algal blooms on Upper Range Pond is low.

-Water Quality Measures: Upper Range Pond is a non-colored lake (average color 13 SPU) with an average SDT of 6.4 m (21 ft).
-The range of water column TP for Upper Range Pond is 5-16 parts per billion (ppb) with an average of 8 ppb, while Chla annual averages range from 2.4-9.9 ppb with an average of 4.2 ppb.
-Since testing began in 1979, there has been a patterns of dissolved oxygen (DO) profiles showing high to moderate DO depletion in deep areas of the lake.
-The potential for TP to leave the bottom sediments and become available to algae in the water column (internal loading) is moderate.
+Water Quality Measures: Upper Range Pond is a non-colored lake (average color 8 SPU) with an average SDT of 6.4 m (21 ft).
+The range of water column TP for Upper Range Pond is 5-16 parts per billion (ppb) with an average of 8 ppb, while Chla annual averages range from 2.4-9.9 ppb with an average of 3.9 ppb.
+Since testing began in 1979, there has been a patterns of dissolved oxygen (DO) profiles showing moderate DO depletion in deep areas of the lake.
+The potential for TP to leave the bottom sediments and become available to algae in the water column (internal loading) is moderate based on sediment testing and historical bottom grab phosphorus concentrations.
 Oxygen levels below 5 parts per million (ppm) stress certain cold water fish and a persistent loss of oxygen may eliminate or reduce habitat for sensitive coldwater species.